zSnout/v5.zsnout.com/client/math/infinity-is-0.0833.md

 desc: Did you know that the sum of all whole numbers is equal to -1/12?
 In this article we find out how it's possible and prove it ourselves!
 ---

+_Published by Zachary Sakowitz on December 8, 2021._

 Did you know that the sum of all whole numbers is equal to -1/12?
 In this article we find out how it's possible and prove it ourselves!

 \toc